Amigo and other guarantor loans are very expensive and the lender often doesn’t check properly that you can afford the loan repayments.

 Guarantor lenders should have made sure a loan was affordable before giving you the money.
 The regulator’s definition of affordable is that you have to be able to repay it on time without it leaving you so short of money that you have to borrow more or get behind with bills.

-This article looks at how to complain to the lender and has a template letter if you are the borrower.
+This article looks at how borrowers can complain and has a template letter.
 You can make this complaint:

 - if you are still paying the loan,

 - if you have stopped and your guarantor is having to pay, or

 - if the loan has been repaid (but probably not if it was taken out more than 6 years ago.)

 The lenders normally reject these complaints, but you can then go to the Financial Ombudsman and in June 2019 there are reports of more borrowers winning these cases.
 Read the comments below this article for details.

 If you are not the borrower but the guarantor, read Complaining if you are a guarantor not this article, as the points you can make in a complaint are different.

 Before agreeing to lend, the lender should have checked that you would be able to make the repayments.
 This is not just for the first month but also that you were likely to be able to continue to afford them for the whole length of the loan.